nickvsnetworking/pyhss/docs/monit.md

 ### A note on Crashing and Detecting problems
 Monit restarts services when they stop running (crash), but services *should not crash*.
 Monit is a safety net, but hopefully one you don't need.

-PyHSS should only stop if critcal database queries (``DB.GetSubscriberInfo``) fail.
+PyHSS should only stop if critcal database queries (``DB.Get_Subscriber``) fail.
 This is typically due to a loss of connection to the database used.